“Award/Recognition” Class Notes

 Eugene Resnick (Col ’10 CM)

-Eugene Resnick (Col ’10 CM) has been selected as a finalist for the Social Action Award from the British Council‘s Study in UK Alumni Awards 2026.
-Resnick is an alumnus of The London School of Economics and Political Science and a graduate of a United Kingdom university.
+Eugene Resnick (Col ’10 CM) has been selected as a finalist for the Social Action Award from the British Council‘s Study U.K. Alumni Awards 2026.
+Resnick is an alumnus of the London School of Economics and Political Science and a graduate of a United Kingdom university.

 Thomas Siu (Law ’21)